 - Recognize that your ability to earn income is a crucial element of financial planning.
 Protect that income potential using disability insurance.
 There are short-term and long-term disability policies.
 If you maintain a rainy-day fund there is less need for a short-term disabiity policy.
 In any case, long-term disability is the more dangerous risk exposure.
 Select a policy that allows you to specify "own occupation" and is "non-cancellable and guaranteed renewable."
-It's also useful to have an "automatic increase rider" that allows you to increase your monthly disability coverage as your base pay increases, without having to be medically tested again.
+It's also advisable to have an "automatic increase rider" that allows you to increase your monthly disability coverage as your base pay increases, without having to be medically tested again.
 These features are explained in the insurance chapter of e-book 1

 - Make sure you have appropriate property and casualty insurance for your home and auto and consider umbrella insurance to increase personal liability coverage to at least $1 million

 - Consider a term life insurance policy if you have dependents or plan to begin a family soon